 By this time, students have heard the words from me, and they’ve associated them with images.
 They’ve read the words and said them out loud, and they’ve acted them out (or watched someone else act them out).
 They have already had five different types of practice with the list, and it’s only been about 10 minutes!

 Yes, verb drills have a time and place in class!
-They aren’t something you’ll want to do everyday, but to help students quickly recall those verb endings, drills can be really effective.
+They aren’t something you’ll want to do everyday, but to help students quickly recall those French verb endings, this type of French verb practice can be really effective.
 A bit of memorization just makes things easier when you get to the more complicated stuff.
 For example, all those spellings words I learned as a grade-schooler make it easy for me to write now.
 The times tables I memorized in math (and I HATE math) made math homework quicker.
 Think of the drills as something quick, fun, and effective to do once in a while.

-Digital task cards are an amazing way to let students practice their conjugations, because let’s face it, students love their screens!
-The cards are visually stimulating and because they are self-checking, students know exactly what they need to study.
+Digital task cards are an amazing way to let students practice their French verb conjugations, because let’s face it, students love their screens!
+Boom Cards™ are visually stimulating and because they are self-checking, students know exactly what they need to study.
 Use them for whole play in class, assign a set as homework, or let students who finish quickly work on a device while others are finishing a task.

 The real key to language acquisition and retention is speaking.
 Students aren’t taking French to spell verbs on a paper.
 They want to talk, and they need a lot of practice in order to be comfortable doing so.
 Speaking cards like these provide students with a non-threatening activity that can be structured many different ways, so even the most reluctant speakers will take the risk to speak.
 Each set of cards includes six different ideas for using them, so it’s easy to always keep it new and exciting, even if you frequently use speaking cards.